 I'm a writer, teacher, and researcher from New York City.
 I'm a second-year MFA candidate at Brooklyn College in fiction.
 I love reading creative non-fiction that finds new angles on old perspectives, cuts its own path, and uses language to dig deeper into experiential truth.

 We welcome submissions of photography, painting/mixed media, printmaking, film, multimedia, and digital art.
+We are not interested in AI art.
 Please include a short bio in your cover letter.
 You can submit up to 5 files.